 As the leases ended, the land and dwellings reverted to the Church who inadvertently found themselves owners of a great deal of property in appalling condition in the poorest parts of London.
 Clearly the Church could not be slum landlords and the problem had to be resolved.
 Building these model dwellings for the poor working class was one way they hoped to redress the situation they had found themselves in.
 Today, many of these apartments are owned privately.

 Overlooking Jerwood Space is an eye catching ghost sign “James Ashby & Sons / Embassy Tea and Coffee”.
-James Ashby & Sons only moved into the building in the 1960s and the building dates to the last 19th century or earlyback to at least the early 1880s.
+James Ashby & Sons only moved into the building in the 1960s and the building dates to at least the 1880s.
 The first occupiers were probably Hayward Brothers, Engineers, succeeded by R E Jones, a catering company.
 For a history of these companies, and an illuminating analysis and reading of the lettering left behind on the building by these companies,visit this website.

 182 Union Street on the corner of Great Suffolk Street was built at the very beginning of the 20th century, a factory for Spicer Bros, manufacturers of stationery items.
 They remained there until 1955 when they moved all production to their factory at Sawston in Cambridge.
 Today, the former factory is known as Union House and has multiple tenants.